-The video below demonstrates the Single Leg Stance Test, which is part 3 of a 5 step Functional Movement Screen I taught to a group of personal trainers.
+The video below demonstrates the Squat/Ankle Mobility Test, which is part 5 of a 5 step Functional Movement Screen I taught to a group of personal trainers.
 This set of movement tests is designed to identify predispositions to injury so they can be addressed before a problem occurs.